ofajs/ofa-v4-docs/docs/en/api/instance/app.md

 # app

-In the elements within `o-app`, including the elements within the shadow tree of `o-page` inside `o-app`, or the internal child components, their `app` attribute points to the element instance of this `o-app`.
+In the elements within `o-app`, including the elements within the shadow tree of `o-page` inside `o-app`, or the internal child components, their `app` property points to the element instance of this `o-app`.

-The following is an example demonstrating how to access the `app` attribute within an element in `o-app`:
+The following is an example demonstrating how to access the `app` property within an element in `o-app`:

 <iframe src="../../../publics/test-app/demo.html" style="border:none;width:100%;height:200px;"></iframe>